seongjinhong-ca/loginBackend-express/README.md

 ## Challenges and Improvement (will be updated)

-1. Able to improve my communication skills by sharing my code logic and listening carefully to other people's suggestion.
+1. Able to improve my communication skills by sharing my code logic and listening carefully to other people's suggestions.
 2. Learning React library and mongoose, Node.js, Express, socket.io and others.
 3. Decision making for an implementation for each features was a challenge, which requires me to
 4. making an improvement on refactor code by applying design patterns
-5. identifying the better implementation and technique choice by reading and analyzing other people code and communicating with other people.
+5. identifying the better implementation and technique choice by reading and analyzing other people's code and communicating with other people.